-It is just so hard to imagine that this quiet, unassuming gentleman was a stretcher bearer for 3 years, regularly putting his life on the line, going over the top on the Front Line, saving the lives of others by retrieving the wounded and dead and giving first aid where possible in the most horrific circumstances.
+It is just so hard to imagine that this quiet, unassuming gentleman was a stretcher bearer for 3 years, regularly putting his life on the line, going over the top on the Front Line into no man's land, saving the lives of others by retrieving the wounded and dead and giving first aid where possible in the most horrific circumstances.

 George married Mary Emma Hyde from Manchester in the summer of 1928, they settled in Gledholt Bank, Huddersfield and they had 2 children, William and Kathleen and 7 grandchildren.

-George lived to the age of 82, passing away in Sept 20th 1978 having lived the last few years of his life at Eastlands, Almondbury, in the same village in Huddersfield as Harry Stevens.
+George lived to the age of 82, passing away in Sept 20th 1978 having lived the last few years of his life at Eastlands, Almondbury, in the same village in Huddersfield as Harry Stevens and Kathleen.

 George was the second child of Joseph William and Annie E Crabtree.
 There were 6 children and George was the oldest of the 4 boys and the only one old enough for enlistment for war.
 They all grew up at Thistle Hill, Kirkheaton, Huddersfield.
 Census forms for 1901 and 1911 below.